-As a new nurse giving professional nursing care, I was handed the report on my patient’s condition and was warned by seasoned nurses about his anger.
+As a new nurse giving care, I was handed the report on my patient’s condition and was warned by seasoned nurses about his anger.
 “You better watch out for that one, he is a grumpy and angry patient,” I was told.

 After having received this information, and on my way to making my rounds, I approached his room with caution.
 I knocked on the door and when I heard a somewhat gruff, “come in,” I nervously wondered what to expect from this angry man.

-As I made my nursing assessment, I tried to think of things I could discuss with this gray, whiskered gentleman.
+As I made my assessment, I tried to think of things I could discuss with this gray, whiskered gentleman.
 While I wrapped the blood pressure cuff around his arm, I made small talk asking if he had any family and what type of job he held.

 I asked if he would like fresh water in his pitcher, if he would like ice in his water, and I made sure that he had extra drinking straws and styrofoam cups.
 I tried to keep lines of communication open and show him that I respected his desires.